Dangerous Holiday

 Dangerous Holiday is a 1937 American drama film written and directed by Nicholas T. Barrows.
 The film stars Ronald Sinclair, Guinn "Big Boy" Williams, Hedda Hopper, Jack La Rue, Jed Prouty and Lynne Roberts.
 The film was released on June 7, 1937, by Republic Pictures.

 Plot

-Violin prodigy Ronnie Kimball is tired of being exploited by his manager and family, so he decides to disappear for a some time.
+Violin prodigy Ronnie Kimball is tired of being exploited by his manager and family, so he decides to disappear for some time.